Victor-B-dev/flac_converter/README.md

 This script needs to be in the flac_files folder.

-Please note the meta data from the flac WILL NOT BE included.
+Please note the meta data from the flac may not included.
-You will need to manually re-add that yourself or use a CUE file.
+You may need to manually re-add that yourself or use a CUE file/additional script.